 The deeper problem is that we actually work at concealing the truth about the "oldness" of this creation, the sign of which, in this text, is drunkenness (v.
 10).
 Drunkenness is a kind of faith-a misguided, false faith, to be sure, but nevertheless, a kind of faith born of sin that seeks to sustain our joy on the basis of a delusion or illusion.
-Drunkenness also signals our misuse of the blessings of the Old Creation (the wine of the Old Creation): a misuse that both makes them impure (cf. v.
-6) and that deludes us into thinking that we are okay.
-No one denies that the blessings of the Old Creation are good things from God.
-They are.
-But to misuse them to anesthetize ourselves from the truth of the oldness of this creation, made impure by sin, is to bind our fate to that Old Creation.
+Drunkenness also signals our

-Step 3: Final Diagnosis : "The Wine Gave Out" (v.
-2)-The End of the Old Creation
+Step 3: Final Diagnosis (Eternal Problem) : "The Wine Gave Out" (v.
+2): The End of the Old Creation

 The still deeper problem is the reason why the wine gives out, why this world, the Old Creation, is coming to an end.
 It is not simply a "natural event," though we have to look elsewhere than this text to find it.
-The wine gives out because of God's judgment/condemnation (cf. Jn 3:17-21) upon the sinful, deluded world: God's withdrawal of his blessing from the creation, the curse of Genesis 3, as symbolized by the empty jars for the rite of purification (v.
+The wine gives out because of God's judgment/condemnation (cf. John 3:17-21) upon the sinful, delusional, drunken world: God's withdrawal of his blessing from the creation, the curse of Genesis 3, as symbolized by the empty jars for the rite of purification (v.
 6).
-Nothing in this world can make purification.
-Therefore, even as the celebration of creation goes on, the truth of its impending end is all around.
+They are empty not simply because there is no repentance, but because there is nothing in this Old Creation that can purify the delusional, drunken guests.
+Therefore, even as the celebration of Old Creation goes on, the truth of its impending end is all around.

-PROGNOSIS: The Feast of the New Creation-Over Flowing, the Best
+PROGNOSIS: The Feast of the New Creation-Overflowing, the Best

-Step 4: Initial Prognosis : "Jesus...Invited to the Wedding"-Jesus Enters the Old Creation
+Step 4: Initial Prognosis (Eternal Solution) : "Jesus...the unique Wedding Guest"-Jesus Enters the Old Creation to Establish the New Creation

-What makes this particular celebration of creation (the wedding of Cana) different is that it has invited into its midst Jesus.
-To be sure, at this point in the gospel, only his mother seems to be aware of his identity: that he is the source for creation's (and our) hope.
-As such, she is a symbol of the nascent church in the midst of the celebration of creation, but more on that later (see John 19:26-27).
-Moreover, his miracle of turning water into wine is not the solution to the problem, but "a sign" of the solution that is yet to come.
-The problem is not that the blessings of the Old Creation are "inferior" (v.
-10), insufficient to make purification.
-"My hour has not yet come" (v.
-4) signals the miracle that is the solution: His death and resurrection.
-In his death and resurrection he takes the old dying creation to himself, purifies it in himself, and makes it new in himself.
-The transformation of the old into the new is so intimately connected to the person of Christ that New Creation begins to emerge right smack dab in the midst of the old.
+What makes this particular celebration of creation (the wedding in Cana of Galilee) different is that it has an unusual guest in its midst: Jesus.
+To be sure, at this point in the gospel, only his mother seems to be aware of his identity: that he is the source of hope, not only for creation's guests, but for the whole, old, waning creation itself.
+As such, Mary knowing that is a symbol of the nascent church in the midst of the Old Creation and its celebrations, but more on that later (see John 19:26-27).
+Moreover, Jesus' deed of turning water into wine is not itself the solution to the problem, but "a sign" of the solution that is yet to come.
+The problem is not that the blessings of the Old Creation are lacking.
+The problem is that the blessings of the Old Creation are "inferior" (v.
+10) because they are insufficient to make purification for sin.
+They are neither self-sustaining nor guest-redeeming.
+Nevertheless, Jesus' words, "My hour has not yet come" (v.
+4), do signal the deed that is the solution, although at this point in the story it still remains to be done.
+It is his death and resurrection.
+(Note John's sign-significant reference to all this happening "on the third day," v.
+1).
+In his incarnation, death and resurrection, Jesus takes the old dying creation to himself, purifies it through himself, and makes it new in himself.
+Jesus is that unique wedding guest who can turn the waning joys of the Old Creation into the eternal joy of the New Creation.